Fliegerführer Atlantik: 1942: Second Happy Time

 The consequence of the lack of convoy reconnaissance and combat aircraft is evident in the statistics.
 In 1942, just three merchant ships were sunk by aircraft in the Atlantic amounting to 3,588 grt; the last in June 1942.
 In other theatres, German aircraft sank 19 in British waters, 41 in the Arctic and 31 in the Mediterranean.
 In contrast, Kessler's airmen claimed 43,000 grt including a destroyer and an Auxiliary cruiser—13 ships in all.
 Over a seven-week period, a daily average of six combat aircraft which operated between 38° and 49° north and 10° to 20° west, observed 4 million tons of shipping and spotted approximately 0.3 million tons of warships.
 The convoy remained in range of long-range bombers from five to six days.
 Approximately one-seventh of Allied shipping was in range of long-range aircraft.
 The sightings rarely led to attacks on ships for most of the aircraft were not armed with bombs.

 Technical developments in 1942 made high altitude bombing attacks possible.
 In the summer, the Lotfernrohr 7Ds were installed on the Fw 200.
 III./KG 40 converted to the sight in the spring, 1943 an achieved considerable success.
 With well trained crews the Luftwaffe could achieve a measure of success at acceptable cost.
 Air-to-surface radar may have helped detect convoys from greater distance, and thus, with greater safety, but the installation progress was slow.
 The FuG Atlas Hohentwiel had been fitted to a Fw 200C-3/U3 in July 1941.
 Later, FuG Neptun-S (136 MHz) was trialled off Norway but both proved disappointing when compared to a captured 200MHz British metric Air-to-surface MK II radar.
 FuG Rostock was operating at 120 MHz with 30 km range but production and development allowed for the installation for only five Fw 200s by November 1942—one being the captured set.
 In the autumn, 1942, development of the FuG 200 Hohentwiel 550 MHz with a range of 80 km.
 The small antennas did not degrade the performance of the aircraft.
 They type entered service in the Fw 200C-6.
 The low priority of Kessler's command resulted in just 16 of 26 Condors in III./KG 40 were fitted out by December 1943, four months after it entered service.

-1943: the "living corpse"
+1943: the living corpse

-At the turn of the year more of the precious Fw 200s were siphoned off to other theatres.
+At the turn of the year more of the precious FW 200s were diverted to other theatres.
 Operation Torch, the landings in Morocco, Algeria and Tunisia absorbed more anti-shipping forces from Western Europe.
-On the Eastern Front, the Battle of Stalingrad led to the encirclement of several Axis armies and Fw 200s, with other long range types, were required to supply land forces trapped in the city.
+On the Eastern Front, the Battle of Stalingrad led to the encirclement of several Axis armies and FW 200s, with other long range types, were required to supply land forces trapped in the city.